-What is ependymoma?
+What is an ependymoma?

-An ependymoma is a rare type of tumor found in the brain or spinal cord.
+Ependymomas are a rare type of tumor found in the brain or spinal cord.
 Ependymomas are thought to form from the ependymal cells that line the fluid-filled spaces in the brain and canal of the spinal cord.

 Each year, approximately 200 new cases of ependymoma are diagnosed in the United States.
 Although ependymoma may occur at any age, children and young infants are more often affected; in fact, ependymoma is currently the third most common type of pediatric brain tumor.